WebEngDUS/WebEngDUS/README.md

 * Speak to us at one of the local events
 * Write us an email or contact us on social media

+If you want more information or have a specific question, feel free to [open an issue in our GitHub issue tracker](https://github.com/WebEngDUS/WebEngDUS/issues/new).
+We will be happy to answer it.

+If you want to provide us feedback regarding this content, the way we run the meetup, or anything else, [opening an issue at our GitHub repository](https://github.com/WebEngDUS/WebEngDUS/issues/new) is also the way to go.

 The meetup is organized by

 | Andy Grunwald                                                   | Dominik Siebel                                                    |